Kaweees/DeepwaterExplorationDocs/README.md

 ## Developing

-> The MyST-Markdown vscode extension is recommended for development.
+> The [MyST-Markdown](https://marketplace.visualstudio.com/items?itemName=ExecutableBookProject.myst-highlight) extension is recommended for development.

 1. Clone the project: `git clone https://github.com/DeepwaterExploration/DeepwaterExplorationDocs.git`
 2. cd to the docs directory: `cd DeepwaterExplorationDocs/docs`
 2. Install the requirments: `pip install -r requirements.txt` (you may need to use an administrator shell)
-4. Run the live server: `sphinx-autobuild . build/html`
+4. Run the live server: `sphinx-autobuild . build/html`.
+When a change is detected in `build/html`, the documentation is rebuilt and any open browser windows are reloaded automatically. `KeyboardInterrupt` (<kbd>ctrl</kbd>+<kbd>c</kbd>) will stop the server.
+5. Open the browser to view the local server: `http://localhost:8000`

 ## Structure

-- `docs/index.rst` - index file restructured text
+- `docs/index.rst` - index file (written in reStructuredText)
-- `docs/*.md` - myST markdown files (new ones should be added to the index.rst table of contents)
+- `docs/*.md` - myST markdown files (new ones should be added to the `index.rst` table of contents)
-- `docs/conf.py` - configuration for the site (should not be changed unless absolutely necessary)
+- `docs/conf.py` - site configuration (only modified when absolutely necessary)

 ## Contributing